• Skip to primary navigation

 More holiday side dishes

 In my opinion, side dishes are the best part of a holiday!
-Maybe the pie, too.
+Maybe the pecan pie, too.
 But many side dishes only get made a few times per year, so they’re extra special when a holiday rolls around.

 For a starter, Cream of Corn Soup is velvety and rich, without being too filling.